biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 > Notice one thing here, for parameters that apply to a pipeline, we use a double hyphen (--),
 > whereas we use a single hyphen (-) for parameters that modify a specific Nextflow setting,
-> e.g. the -resume feature we used earlier.
+> e.g. the -resume feature.

 How the result looks now?
 Very Danish?